syncfusion-content/flutter-docs/Flutter/calendar/appointments.md

 #### Add Action

-Due to the dynamic addition of the appointment in the datasource, we need to notify the data source changes.
+The notify listener will be triggered when the appointments are added to the data source.

 {% tabs %}
 {% highlight dart hl_lines="14 15 16" %}